shopware5/devdocs/source/developers-guide/plugin-system/index.md

 }
 ```

-### Controller registartion using namespaces
+### Controller registration using namespaces

-The controller registartion with namespaces is available in Shopware 5.3.2 or above.
+The controller registration with namespaces is available in Shopware 5.3.2 or above.

-Bootstrap:
+plugin base class:

 ```php
 <?php